Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Discussion

-But the real benefit lies in the central storage and reusability of the data.
-Imagine a discovery campaign is started in a compositionally (partially) overlapping material system.
-Any overlap with a previous measurement potentially accelerates the characterization of new systems.
-Uncharacterized regions of a composition space could even be explored autonomously without the need for measurements at first.
-Autonomously here refers to an automatable procedure in the framework which routinely checks overlaps in compositions of stored measurements to automatically predict property behavior.
-An example of such an overlap is schematically shown in Fig.~\ref{fig:AB-BC-property}.
-Two materials libraries exist in the database, one containing a property measurement of elements A and B, a second one containing B and C. The overlap is given by element B. These two measurements in two binary systems comprise the edges of a hypothetical ternary system A-B-C.
+Based on this expectation, imagine a discovery campaign is started in a compositionally (partially) overlapping material system.
+Any overlap with a previous measurement potentially accelerates the characterization of new systems (predicted or actually measured).
+E.g. in~\cite{Zhang2024a}, the authors follow exactly this: based on existing measurements of two overlapping ternary CSMLs, they fit models to successfully predict composition-property relationships of the shared quaternary CSML.
+In the future, unknown regions of a composition-property space could even be explored autonomously without the initial need for measurements to identify promising regions first.
+Autonomously here refers to an automatable procedure in the combined research data-computational framework which routinely checks overlaps in compositions of stored measurements to automatically predict property behavior.
+A schematic of such an overlap is shown in Fig.~\ref{fig:AB-BC-property}.
+Two materials libraries exist in the database, one containing a property measurement of combinations of elements A and B, a second one containing B and C. The overlap is given by element B. These two measurements in two binary systems comprise the edges of a hypothetical ternary system A-B-C.

-With an increasing number of measurements stored in the same accessible database, the larger this benefit becomes and actual sample preparation can then concentrate on ``very high uncertainty'' regions.
+With an increasing number of measurements stored in the same accessible database, the larger this benefit becomes and actual sample preparation can then target ``very high uncertainty'' regions.
 A possible pitfall of the models for predicting unmeasured properties is that they all might use different local coordinate systems of elements.
 In our demonstrator the model is

 where $R$ is the resistance and $c_{i}$ the respective compositions.
 But a GPR, as presented here, can easily be adapted to different element-based coordinate systems by treating the measured and interpolated known values as given, adapting the coordinate system, and setting any additional element $c_{\textrm{add}}$ to zero: